Frequently asked questions

 What are the front desk opening hours?

 During the winter season (December – April) our front desk is open 08:00 – 22:30.
-The opening hours for summer and autumn 2021 (June – November) will be published soon.
+The opening hours for autumn 2022 (September – November) will be published later.

 What is there to do in Apukka Resort during the wintertime?